-Thrown in this mix is the rise of IS and their so-called Islamic State.
+Thrown into this mix is the rise of the so-called Islamic State.
 IS has taken control over much of Syria and Iraq however has made enemies of nearly everyone along the way.
 IS is currently fighting Assad, but also more broadly fighting against the rest of the world.
-Al-Qaeda also hates IS.

 Supporting Assad on the ground are groups such as Hezbollah, but also a few of the world’s key players such as Russia.
 Russia wants the conflict to end and is making efforts to kill off groups like IS.
-Russia however supports Assad and is also attacking many of the other more moderate rebels.
+Russia supports Assad and so is also attacking the more moderate rebels.

 The US has partnered with Russia to help with the conflict but there are fundamental differences between them.
 The US is against Assad and is actively aiding some of the rebel forces that Russia is attacking.
 Russia and the US do not agree on who is a rebel and who is a terrorist, they also do not agree on the future of Assad.

 To the North West you have Turkey and the Kurds.
-Turkey is currently a NATO ally with the US, but acts very independently in its foreign policy.
+Turkey is a member of NATO but acts very independently in its foreign policy.
 Turkey has tensions with Russia.
-The Kurds are a country less people who have major population centres between Turkey and Syria.
+The Kurds are a country-less people who have major population centres between Turkey and Syria.
 Turkey hates the Kurds and is using the Syrian conflict to attack them under the pretense of “fighting rebels”.
 The Kurds are some of the heaviest fighters attacking IS.
-There are credible but conflicting rumours that Turkey is allowing ISIS safe passage and economic stimulation in the hopes that IS will destabilize the Kurds.
+There are credible but conflicting rumours that Turkey is allowing IS safe passage and economic stimulation in the hopes that IS will destabilize the Kurds.

-Calling the relationship between the US and Russia a partnership is a bit dishonest, while both agree IS and the extremists need to go, they differ fundamentally in their vision of Syria’s future.
+Calling the relationship between the US and Russia a partnership is a bit inaccurate, while both agree IS and the extremists need to go, they differ fundamentally in their vision of Syria’s future.
 Furthermore, both are using the conflict as a catalyst to spread their own geopolitical control and influence throughout the region.
-Both want control of the Middle East for geopolitical and economic reasons.
-The two super powers are in a power struggle and the Syrian conflict is caught in the middle of it.
+The two countries are in a power struggle and the Syrian conflict is caught in the middle of it.

 Beyond the political complications is also the ongoing conflict between the Sunni and Shia Muslims who for generations have warred and alienated the opposing religious group.
 This Sunni-Shia tension is exacerbated by the even larger conservative vs secularism conflict rampant in nearly all of modern Islam.
 What Islam is, what values it teaches, and how fundamental its teachings should be, are all up in the air as many Muslims are having an identity crisis in response to modernism and secularism.
 Whether Islam will have a reformation or continue to spiral out will necessarily be determined by its followers in the upcoming years and decades.